MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 ## Setting up Lake Formation

 To start with Lake Formation you will need to first assign a Lake Formation Administrator.
+The administrator will then be able to manage access to resources in the data catalog within the same account and across accounts.

 __TODO Screenshot here__

-LakeFormation administrator can either be an IAM user or SSO role.
-To Setup a SSO role as LakeFormation administrator you will need to deploy below CloudFormation code.
+The Lake Formation administrator can either be an IAM user or IAM role.
+To Setup an IAM role as the administrator, you will need to deploy below CloudFormation code:

 ```yml
 AWSTemplateFormatVersion: '2010-09-09'